top of page

 For over 40 years, we have served over 800 talented young adults of color from across Pierce County.
 While nationally, low-income first-generation college students graduate at just 11%, our all-time graduation rate is 93%!

-Serving the Whole Scholar
+Serving the WHOLE SCHOLAR

 At Palmer Scholars, we recognize our Scholars cannot succeed in the classroom or in the workplace if they do not have their basic needs met at home.
 Our “Whole Scholar” model is a holistic approach that provides opportunities for our committed staff, board, and community volunteers to support Scholars in most all areas of life, beyond what is generally encapsulated in college access or workforce development programs.